 And the good news?
-You can still download that old, free version of the app.
+You can still download that old, free version of Fences.
 Sure, it doesn’t have quite as many bells and whistles as the newest releases, but it still works well.

 2. Nimi Places

-Nimi Places lets users organize their desktop into customizable containers.
+Nimi Places is a desktop organizer software that lets users organize their desktop into customizable containers.
 Each container can hold files and folders from multiple locations, and each file or folder can be displayed as an icon or a thumbnail.

 From an organizational standpoint, you can add colored labels and create rules for containers so specific actions will be performed at pre-defined times.
 Each container can use an individual theme, and you can use different size icons within each container to aid onscreen visuals.
 The containers also have a built-in media previewer.

 The thumbnails are also worth looking at in more detail.
-Nimi Places doesn’t only have the ability to create thumbnails of images and videos.
-It can work with Photoshop files, web page shortcuts, folder directories, and an assortment of productivity files.
+Nimi Places doesn’t only have the ability to create thumbnails of images and videos—it can also work with Photoshop files, web page shortcuts, folder directories, and an assortment of productivity files.

-One such feature is the Launchpad on macOS.
-Yes, you can customize the Start Menu in Windows 10 to sort of replicate it, but having all your installed apps neatly displayed with a single click is both super convenient and a true time saver.
+If you’re an Apple user, you will be familiar with Launchpad on macOS.
+Yes, you can customize the Start Menu in Windows 10 to partially replicate it, but having all your installed apps neatly displayed with a single click is super convenient and a true time saver.

 If you’re the type of person who has hundreds of app shortcuts on your desktop, give XLaunchpad a try.
 It brings the Mac Launchpad experience to Windows.
 Once installed, you’ll see a Rocket icon on your desktop.
 Click the icon, and you’ll see all your apps.
-You can finally delete all those endless app shortcuts.
+You can finally delete all those app shortcuts from your desktop.